xiyanxiyan11/miniServer/README.md

 ## Brief
  - Tiny Server frame
- - work in layer 4

 # Feature
- - thread pool
+ - thread pools
  - task distribute
- - tcp, udp
+ - tcp, udp ...
- - link support register api
+ - register api for more link to support
- - protocol support register api
+ - register api for more protocol to support
  - dynamic load